-As you travel down a steep decline at speeds of 60+km, its reassuring to know your equipment is regulated by safety standards.
+As you travel a steep decline at speeds of 60+km, its reassuring to know your equipment is regulated by safety standards.
 We don’t want to consider the consequence of accidents from the bike, but we know it happens.
-So additional protective measures are a good investment in the event things turn rubber up.
-Servicing your road bike will help ensure your bike is up to scratch, but what about the safety of your apparel?
-As a client once told me, "As I was sailing through the air I thought, its good to know I can trust my helmet."
+If rubber goes up, additional protective measures are a good investment.
+As a client once told me, "As I was sailing through the air I thought, glad I've got a good helmet."
 So ...
 Can you trust your helmet?
+What precautions can you take to ensure you're protecting your best asset?

 Longevity isn't a concern if the helmet ultimately does what the rider depends on - keeps their head safe in an accident.
 But it does play importance when a majority of riders use helmets beyond a recommended lifespan or, worse still, treat their helmets in ways that are deemed potentially unsafe.